 Main Article Content

-Duplication of urethra is a rare congenital anomaly that has been reported in case reports and case series.
-A Y-shaped urethral duplication is the rarest variant as per the classification suggested and hence lacks a standardized treatment option.
-We report a case of Y-duplication of urethra diagnosed during neonatal age and presented to us at nine years of age.
-The patient had undegone a vesicostomy at seventh day of life for passing urine per anus and was lost to follow up thereafter.
-An attempt at disconnection of the duplicated urethral tract to anus after colostomy, at eight years of age had failed.
+Duplication of urethra is a rare congenital anomaly; a Y-shaped urethral duplication is the rarest variant and lacks a standardised treatment plan.
+We report a nine-year-old male patient with a Y-duplication of urethra diagnosed during neonatal age who presented to a tertiary care teaching hospital in India in 2018.
+The patient had undergone a vesicostomy on the seventh day of life for passing urine per anus and was lost to follow-up thereafter.
+At eight years of age, there was a failed attempt at disconnection of the duplicated urethral tract from the anus after colostomy.
 The patient was managed successfully by progressive dilatation of the orthotopic urethra, which required multiple stages, followed by separation of the urethra from the rectum.
-At three years follow up the patient is continent and asymptomatic.
+At three-years follow-up the patient was continent and asymptomatic.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.